bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 Merkle *tree* `typically used`_ to verify data integrity incrementally, we're talking about a Merkle *DAG*.
-The key difference between the two structures is that (in the DAG one) any node can potentially hold data and references as well as being a hash of its parents.
+The key difference between the two structures is that (in the DAG one) any node can potentially hold data and references as well as a hash of its parents.

 This is true of the graph of objects making up the the "main" DAG in everyone's Git repos, except that `as far as my understanding goes`_ Git's Merkle DAG is used more for high performance addressing rather than ensuring data integrity between peers.
 Git isn't a peer-to-peer thing in the same way as IPFS is.

+Let's look at how a binary Merkle tree is used in peer-to-peer systems to allow verification of untrusted data with a high degree of confidence and low metadata overhead.

-To allow a peer to verify the hash of a block it has using the hash tree, it needs the root hash and the series of hashes that make up the hash representation of the blocks it doesn't have.
-Because the hashes are in a tree structure, this doesn't necessarily mean the hashes of *all* the missing blocks (although that would work too), here's a diagram:
+To allow a me to verify the hash of a block I have, I need a trusted root hash (a trusted hash of all blocks) and a series of hashes that can be used to reconstruct the hash tree for the blocks I don't have.
+Because the hashes are in a tree structure, this doesn't necessarily mean the hashes of *all* the missing blocks (although that would work too).

+In the example below, we have been sent block ``B9`` (red) and the group of required "uncle" hashes (blue) by an untrusted peer.
+We don't have any other verified blocks (yellow) and we need to verify the integrity of the block we've been sent.
+To do this we don't need anything apart from the hash of the untrusted block (23), the untrusted "uncle" hashes and the trusted root hash (green).
+Calculating the missing nodes in the Merkle tree (pink) by hashing the descendants will eventually yield an untrusted hash representing all the blocks.
+This *untrusted* root hash can then be compared to our *trusted* root hash to decide whether to keep the block or not (and treat that peer as untrustworthy in the future, etc).

 .. dot-graph:: /assets/images/merkle-tree.svg